LS-MicroFrontEnd/Docs.LS.Github/README.md

 Before this you con do:

-1) Open the console, in the local repository folder and put
+1) Open the console, in the local repository folder and add .git
 ```
 git init
 ```
-2) Put the remote repository URL
+2) Add the remote repository URL
 ```
 git remote add origin "remote repository URL"
 ```